sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 - type - is used to filter the completions presented for the placeholder one of:

-  - statement - any LiveCode command
+  - statement - any OpenXTalk command
-  - expression - any LiveCode expression
+  - expression - any OpenXTalk expression
   - identifier - a variable or handler name

 Additionally, it is possible to include multiple placeholders with the